raehelen/OS-README-Template/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you introduced to the work and get the ball rolling.

 ### Prerequisites